Everything you need to know

-You do an exam.
-Someone marks your answers using a mark scheme.
-You end up with a mark.
-Then the marking gets checked to make sure it’s accurate.
+You do an exam, someone marks your answers using a mark scheme, you end up with a mark and then the marking gets checked to make sure it’s accurate.

 Someone has to draw the lines that match marks to grades – the grade boundaries.
-For example, is 70 worth an A and 69 a B?
-If so, 70 becomes the A/B grade boundary.
+For example, is 70 worth an A* and 69 a A?
+If so, 70 becomes the A*/A grade boundary.

 How are grade boundaries set?

 Grade boundaries are set by senior examiners with the help of statisticians and other experts.

 They use a range of evidence including samples of marked papers from the current year and a sample from previous years.
 Senior examiners can then compare work that achieved the same mark and decide whether or not it’s comparable.